Alex313031/thorium/README.md

 # Building <img src="https://github.com/Alex313031/Thorium/blob/main/logos/NEW/build_24.png">
 _**The scripts assume the Chromium source is at $HOME/chromiums/src/.
 You may have to 'sudo chmod +x' the scripts to make them executable.**_
-- For Windows AVX2 follow the instructions at https://github.com/Alex313031/Thorium-AVX2/ as well as these instructions.
+- UPDATE: For Windows and Windows AVX2, I made new dedicated instructions.
+If you are building on Windows use > https://github.com/Alex313031/Thorium/blob/main/misc/WIN_INSTRUCTIONS.txt and if you are building for Windows on Linux, use > https://github.com/Alex313031/Thorium/blob/main/misc/WIN_CROSS_BUILD_INSTRUCTIONS.txt
-- In general follow build instructions at https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/linux/build_instructions.md and API Keys (if desired) at https://www.chromium.org/developers/how-tos/api-keys \
+- In general we follow build instructions at https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/linux/build_instructions.md and API Keys (if desired) at https://www.chromium.org/developers/how-tos/api-keys \
-&nbsp;&nbsp;&ndash; For Windows builds, follow https://chromium.googlesource.com/chromium/src.git/+/HEAD/docs/win_cross.md This is for cross-compiling for Windows on Linux (what I do).
-For building natively on Windows, you will have to manually do the commands in `trunk.sh` and manually copy the files outlined in `setup.sh`, as well as using the windows_args.gn for your args.gn file (for both native and cross compiling), generally following instructions at https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md
-- Make sure dependencies are installed by running //chromium/src/build/install-build-deps.sh.
+- Make sure dependencies are installed by running ./chromium/src/build/install-build-deps.sh.
 - After initial download of Chromium source code, run (from where you cloned this repo) `./trunk.sh`.
 This will update and sync the sources and at the end it will download the PGO profile for chromium.
 The file will be downloaded to *//chromium/src/chrome/build/pgo_profiles/&#42;.profdata* with the actual file name looking something like 'chrome-linux-main-1632505958-ddbb37bcdfa7dbd7b10cf3a9b6a5bc45e7a958a6.profdata', which should be added to the end of args.gn as per below.
 - Then, (from where you cloned this repo) run `./setup.sh`.
 This will copy all the files and patches to the needed locations and drop you to *//chromium/src*.
 - Run `gn args out/thorium` and the contents of 'args.gn' in the 'misc' dir of this repo should be copy/pasted into the editor.
 Note that for Windows, Mac, ChromiumOS, or Android there are seperate &#42;_args.gn files for those platforms. *--Include your api keys here at the top or leave blank, and edit the last line to point to the actual path and file name of '&#42;.profdata'*